 Every phase of my life that I’ve been killing it out there and achieving my goals, I’ve been meditating and doing yoga consistently.
 Coincidence?
 I think not!

-I’m very mindful about these 3 supplements:
+I’m very mindful of these 3 supplements:

 - And since I don’t eat meat, I’m very mindful of my B12 levels because I can’t get it from a Plant-based diet.